Progesterone is widely used by MtF & AMAB transgender women.

 Alternatively, does it help with mood, skin, joints, and general wellbeing?

-Nonetheless, some feel with unrelenting conviction that progesterone helps.
+Nonetheless, some feel with unrelenting conviction that progesterone for transgender women helps.

 On the contrary, Other patients have concerns about the hormone’s impact on their health.